astronomer/docs/astro/modify-cluster.md

 If the modification you requested is supported, Astronomer will notify you as soon as it's possible to complete the modification.

-Modifications to an existing cluster might take a few minutes to complete, but you can expect no downtime during the process.
-Astro is built to ensure a graceful rollover, which means that the Airflow and Cloud UIs will continue to be available and your Airflow tasks will not be affected.
+Most modifications to an existing cluster take only a few minutes to complete and do not incur downtime.
+In these cases, the Airflow UI and Cloud UI continue to be available and your Airflow tasks are not interrupted.

+For modifications that do incur downtime, such as changing your cluster's node instance type, Astronomer support will inform you of the expected impact and ask you to confirm if you want to proceed.

 To confirm that the modification was completed, open the **Clusters** tab in the Cloud UI.
 You should see the updated configuration in the table entry for your cluster.